IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Save window handles

-Saves all current window handles in a placeholder with the name "window_handles".
+Saves all current window handles in a placeholder with the name "\_window_handles".

 Support